HunterMuratore/KeepXPMod/README.txt

 ## Features:
 - Prevents XP from dropping on death.
 - Restores XP immediately after respawn.
+- Provides a chat message with clickable coordinates to teleport to death location
 - Works on Forge 1.12.2.

 ## Installation: